Ray casting

 Before ray casting (and ray tracing), computer graphics algorithms projected surfaces or edges (e.g., lines) from the 3D world to the image plane where visibility logic had to be applied.
-The world-to-image plane projection is a 3D homogeneous coordinate system transformation (aka: 3D projection, affine transformation, or projective transform (Homography)).
-Rendering an image in that way is difficult to achieve with hidden surface/edge removal.
+The world-to-image plane projection is a 3D homogeneous coordinate system transformation, also known as 3D projection, affine transformation, or projective transform (homography).
+Rendering an image this way is difficult to achieve with hidden surface/edge removal.
 Plus, silhouettes of curved surfaces have to be explicitly solved for whereas it is an implicit by-product of ray casting, so there is no need to explicitly solve for it whenever the view changes.

 Ray casting greatly simplified image rendering of 3D objects and scenes because a line transforms to a line.
 So, instead of projecting curved edges and surfaces in the 3D scene to the 2D image plane, transformed lines (rays) are intersected with the objects in the scene.
-A homogeneous coordinate transformation is represented by 4x4 matrix.
+A homogeneous coordinate transformation is represented by a 4×4 matrix.
 The mathematical technique is common to computer graphics and geometric modeling.
 A transform includes rotations around the three axes, independent scaling along the axes, translations in 3D, and even skewing.
 Transforms are easily concatenated via matrix arithmetic.
-For use with a 4x4 matrix, a point is represented by [X, Y, Z, 1] and a direction vector is represented by [Dx, Dy, Dz, 0].
-(The fourth term is for translation and that does not apply to direction vectors.)
+For use with a 4×4 matrix, a point is represented by [X, Y, Z, 1], and a direction vector is represented by [Dx, Dy, Dz, 0].
+(The fourth term is for translation, which does not apply to direction vectors.)